-The first and last thing to remember here is this: Short Term plans do not meet the minimum essential coverage requirements under the ACA, also known as Obamacare.
-They are designed solely to provide temporary insurance during unexpected coverage gaps.
-Choosing a Short Term plan may result in your receiving a tax penalty.
-That's a cost you need to plan for if you want to choose temporary health insurance over an ACA plan.
+The first and last thing to remember is this: Short-Term insurance plans don’t meet the minimum essential coverage (MEC) standards of the ACA, also known as Obamacare.
+They are designed solely to provide temporary health insurance during unexpected coverage gaps.

-Remember, too, you may be giving up on help in paying for your health insurance by choosing a Short Term plan.
+You may be giving up on help by choosing a Short Term health insurance plan.
 If you get an ACA health plan, you may be eligible for help paying for your insurance in the form of:

-In contrast, Short Term plans do not qualify for any credits or subsidies.
+In contrast, Short Term insurance plans do not qualify for any credits or subsidies.

-These and other circumstances may qualify you for an exemption.
-Seek out a qualified tax advisor if you think you might qualify for an exemption.
+Seek out a qualified tax advisor if you have questions about potential state penalties or you think you might qualify for an exemption.

-Once you have your Short Term plan in place, you need to understand four key concepts to keep an eye on your health care costs:
+Once you have your Short Term health insurance plan in place, you need to understand four key concepts to keep an eye on your health care costs:

 So, generally speaking, when you hit your deductible, your insurance plan starts paying toward your covered expenses.
 Then when you hit your out-of-pocket maximum, you stop paying anything toward your covered expenses.
 Insurance pays 100% of them after that point.